ariel-os/ariel-os/book/src/networking.md

 ### Network Configuration

+#### IPv4

-DHCPv4 is used by default for network configuration, including for IP address allocation.
+DHCPv4 is used by default for IPv4 network configuration, including for address allocation.
-This is enabled by the `network-config-dhcp` [laze module](./build-system.md#laze-modules), selected by default.
+This is enabled by the `network-config-dhcpv4` [laze module](./build-system.md#laze-modules), selected by default for IPv4.

-In order to provide a static configuration, select the `network-config-static-ipv4` [laze module](./build-system.md#laze-modules), which will take precedence.
+In order to provide a static configuration instead, select the `network-config-static-ipv4` [laze module](./build-system.md#laze-modules), which will take precedence.
 The configuration can be customized with the following environment variables:

 | Variable                                 | Default      |